MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/clouddesktop-csp.md

 <!-- Device-EnableBootToCloudSharedPCMode-Description-Begin -->
 <!-- Description-Source-DDF -->
 Setting this node to "true" configures boot to cloud for Shared PC mode.
-This mode enables users to seamlessly sign-in to a Cloud PC.
-For using this mode, users must install and configure a Cloud Provider application on their PC and must have a Cloud PC provisioned.
+Boot to cloud mode enables users to seamlessly sign-in to a Cloud PC.
+Shared PC mode allows multiple users to sign-in on the device and use for shared purpose.
+For enabling boot to cloud shared pc feature, Cloud Provider application must be installed on the PC and the user must have a Cloud PC provisioned.
 <!-- Device-EnableBootToCloudSharedPCMode-Description-End -->

 <!-- Device-EnableBootToCloudSharedPCMode-Editable-Begin -->